-The NH Business Acumen Initiative provides educational opportunities and shares resources from national learning collaboratives to support community-based organizations in collectively advancing their business savvy.
+The NH Business Acumen Initiative provided educational opportunities and shared resources from national learning collaboratives to support New Hampshire community-based organizations who serve older adults in collectively advancing their business savvy.

-The NH Business Acumen Advisory Group includes representatives from NH Coalition for Aging Services, Housing Action NH, Dartmouth Centers for Health and Aging, Monadnock Collaborative, Easterseals, & The Stephen Group.
-The Advisory Group directs the educational opportunities delivered under this project.
-Center on Aging and Community Living provides leadership and coordination for the Initiative.
+The NH Business Acumen Advisory Group included representatives from NH Coalition for Aging Services, Housing Action NH, Dartmouth Centers for Health and Aging, Monadnock Collaborative, Easterseals, & The Stephen Group.
+The Advisory Group directed the educational opportunities delivered under this project.
+Center on Aging and Community Living provided leadership and coordination for the Initiative.

 If you are interested in learning more about the NH Business Acumen Initiative, email Laura Davie.